evankford/dawnify/readme.md

 3. It creates a `scripts` and `styles` directory, and a `_modules` directory under each.
 These folders are compiled:
     - Base script and style files can be referenced in the `webpack.config.js` file to create entrypoints.
     - Files in subdirectories under the `_modules` directories will be automatically collected and compiled into the assets folder.
 If they are in the `_modules/base` folder, they will keep their name.
 If they are in another directory (e.g. `_modules/section` or `_modules/component`), these directory names will be prepended to the filename.
 For example: `src/styles/_modules/sections/content-slider.scss` will be compiled into `dist/assets/section-content-slider.css`.
-  4. There are some opinionated changes as well (the header/footer changes, as well as some base style and script inclusions).
-These may be easily omitted though, as they are not integral to the build process.

 ## Development

 1. Install the packages via your favorite manager.